Gay Cochin and Kerala Travel and Tours

 Another interesting place is the Bolghatty Island, a narrow stretch of island where you visit Bolghatty Palace, built by the Dutch in 1744.
 The building was once a governor's palace and later the home of British governors.
 Just as interesting is the Dutch Palace, which was built by the Portuguese and presented to the Cochin Raja in 1555.
 (Confused yet?)
 The glory of the palace lies in the murals, which are in the best traditions of the Hindu temple art.
 There are scenes from the Indian epics--Ramayana and Mahabhartha--depicted on the walls.

 The Synagogue also contains silver and gold decorated Torah Scrolls, an oriental carpet in front of the Ark (gift from Ethiopian Emperor Haile Selassie), two brass columns, two bimot and Torah crowns of solid gold set with gems given to Cochin Jews by neighboring Rajas.
 The greatest treasure however is - The great scrolls of the old testament, copper plates in which the grant of privileges made by the Cochin rulers to Joseph Rabban in 379 A.D, were recorded.
-They are stored in an iron box called a "pandeal" and carefully guarded by elders.
 Advance notice is required to arrange a visit here.

 Day Two: High Energy Indian Epics